jaanatak/eis-semantic-annotation/README.md

-# Master Thesis Prototype

-This is a web-based semantic annotation tool for research papers in PDF format.<br>
-This tool allows you to semantically annotate (as RDF triples) text in research papers which is then used for recommending similar papers that the end user might find relevant.
+# Semantic Annotation Tool for PDF documents

+This is a separate development of the above-mentioned [project](https://github.com/AKSW/semann), that concentrates on DBpedia Lookup functionality.

 ## Project Current state
 This project originates from https://github.com/AKSW/semann and is concurrently developed on https://github.com/saifulnipo/eis-semantic-annotation from where this is forked.
-Whilst the parallel development under saifulnipo concentrates on annotating tables in PDF, this project concentrates on the further development of the [find similar publications](https://github.com/AKSW/semann/wiki/Documentation#find-similar-publications) functionality.
 Eventually the two parallel forks will be merged into https://github.com/AKSW/semann.

 ### Currently working features:
 - Load and render a PDF file within half-page and render other half with custom GUI.